gbattra/CS5330/P2/report02.md

 <img src="images/examples/part5/db/9.png" width="200px"/>
 <img src="images/examples/part5/db/10.png" width="200px"/>

 As you can tell, the results here are not as good.
 However, we can still see some patterns in texture, and roughly half of the images contain brick walls, like the target image.
 Not a complete failure, but definitely leaves room for improvement.
-In the `Extensions` sections below, I expand upon this initial architecture and produce much better results.
+In the `Extensions` section below, I expand upon this initial architecture and produce much better results.

 ## Extensions